lilperu/lilperu/README.md

 Welcome to my GitHub profile
 I'm Lillian Welsh, a DATA ANALYST currently living in New Orleans.

-- 🔭 I’m currently working on a Data Science in R cert through HarvardX (on edX)
+- 🔭 I am a certified Data Science Professional through Harvard Online (on edX)
-- 🌱 I’m currently learning ...
-SQL and Python
+- 🌱 I’m currently learning ... advanced Python
 - 💬 Ask me about ... my sunset alarm
 - ⚡ Fun fact: ...
 I used to study a wild population of dolphins in the Bahamas
 - 🤝 Connect with me on LinkedIn ... https://www.linkedin.com/in/lillian-welsh/